7mind/izumi/doc/microsite/src/main/tut/izumi.md

 Izumi Project
 =============

-Izumi *(jap. 泉水, spring)* is a set of independent libraries and frameworks allowing you to significantly increase productivity of your Scala development.
+Izumi *(jp. 泉, spring)* is a set of independent libraries and frameworks allowing you to significantly increase productivity of your Scala development.

 including the following components: